 There are also lots of grassroots volunteer groups brewing, online and offline, which can use your help, however you want to offer it.

 Visit the Grassroots Resources page to learn how you can get involved with great people working to elect Bernie — beyond general-interest groups, there are some for specific demographics and ones in each state.

 Share this website with everyone you know!

-Knowledge is power, and an informed voter is much likelier to vote in his or her own interest — not to mention in the interest of the issues that affect his or her community, country, and planet — if he or she has access to more information rather than less of it, and ideally sooner than later.
+Knowledge is power, and informed voters are much more likely to vote in their own interests — not to mention in the interests of the issues affecting their community, country, and planet — by having access to more information rather than less of it, and ideally sooner rather than later.